What Are Wisdom Teeth -- and Why Do They Cause Problems?

 - Transparent pricing -- no surprise bills; you know the cost before treatment begins

-Patients from Sudbury, Shrewsbury, Westborough, Grafton, and the broader MetroWest area choose Innova Smiles because we combine advanced technology with a genuinely gentle approach.
+Patients from Sudbury, Shrewsbury, Westborough, Grafton, and the broader MetroWest area choose Innova Smiles because we combine advanced technology with a gentle, unhurried approach.

 Book your wisdom tooth evaluation today or call (508) 481-0110.